Man parachuting holding a selfie stick with a gopro camera on helmet

 Instructor: Leah Holz

 Offered Fall Semester.
-Honors Foundation Course
+Honors Constructive Communication Across Difference Foundation Course